Our Protocol

 Website: www.barstandardsboard.org.uk

-Whitestone Chambers is managed by Mr Lawrence Power who acts as head of chambers.
-It is operated in line with a constitution agreed by all the barristers who work in the chambers (office).
-Whitestone is regulated by the Bar Standards Board and is subject to independent regulation and audit by them.
+Whitestone Chambers is managed by Mr Lawrence Power who acts as head of chambers (office).
+Barristers at Whitestone Chambers are regulated by the Bar Standards Board and are subject to independent regulation and audit by them.

 Whitestone Chambers is staffed by an administrative team led the head of legal operations Robert Pidgeon.
 The administrative team are a client's first point of contact and can assist and advise on the suitability of a barrister and provide an estimate of time and fees for any piece of work.
 The Head of Legal Operations is supported at Whitestone by the business development, a personal assistant and support staff.
 Financial operational matters are dealt with independently by the finance director.